How to write cold emails that get replies in 2026

 The goal is to make them think, "This person actually knows who I am."

 The body of your email should do one thing: demonstrate that you understand their challenge and can help solve it.
-This is where most cold emails fail—they immediately pivot to features and benefits.
+This is where most cold emails fail.
+They immediately pivot to features and benefits.

 Instead, show empathy for their situation: